Project Length Custom Length

 Is a complex crystalline silicate containing aluminum, boron and other key elements and as such it is more of a group of minerals than a single type.
 Colours are pink, red, green, yellow, blue, green, and clear.
 The most important deposits for this stone are in Brazil but it is also to be found in Afghanistan, Australia, India, Italy, Madagascar, Malawi, Mozambique, Myanmar, Namibia, Nepal, Nigeria, Pakistan, Russia, Sri Lanka, Switzerland, Tanzania, the United States, Zaire, Zambia and Zimbabwe.
 Read more in our Gemstones & Minerals Glossary

-Beading Glossary Gemstone Green Tourmaline Beading Glossary Gemstone Pink Tourmaline
+Bead Glossary Gemstones Green Tourmaline Bead Glossary Gemstones Pink Tourmaline

 Above are examples of Green and Pink Tourmaline.